 Twitter: We Can Do What Google Can't - Michael Learmonth, Business Insider

 Twitter sees lucrative opportunities in search, albeit a different kind of search than what Google offers, and, as co-founder Biz Stone told Ad Age recently, "we'll certainly be exploring those."
 In the future, searches won't only query what's being said at the moment, but will go out to the Twitter audience in the form of a question, like a faster and less-filtered Yahoo Answers or Wiki Answers.
-Users would be able to tap the collective knowledge of the 6 million or so members of the Twitterverse. http://search.twitter.com/
+Users would be able to tap the collective knowledge of the hundreds of millions of members of the Twitterverse.

-Nova Spivack, CEO of Radar Networks, which developed Twine, an ambitious "interest network" Web application based on semantic Web technologies, said that Wolfram Alpha may be as "important for the Web (and the world) as Google, but for a different purpose."
-Spivack shared his initial impressions of Wolfram Alpha based on a two-hour conversation with Wolfram.
-"Wolfram Alpha is like plugging into a vast electronic brain.
+Nova Spivack, CEO of Radar Networks, which developed Twine says Wolfram Alpha may be as "important for the Web (and the world) as Google, but for a different purpose."
+He says "Wolfram Alpha is like plugging into a vast electronic brain.
 It provides extremely impressive and thorough answers to a wide range of questions asked in many different ways, and it computes answers, it doesn't merely look them up in a big database."
 "In this respect it is vastly smarter than (and different from) Google.

 Subscribe to: